Runners¶

 Start Runner in the Environment¶

-After configuration is complete, you can start the Runner service in several ways.
+After configuration is complete, you can start the Runner service in different ways:

 - Logs: Tracking of automation execution logs.